SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 12 November, 2022 at 18:38:02
+# Last Refreshed - 13 November, 2022 at 07:34:02
 The Latest Activity was a Ride -

-<b>An explore around Lakes Washington and Sammamish</b>
+<b>Renton,  Des Moines, Burien</b>

-which happened on 11 November, 2022 at 11:22:58
+which happened on 12 November, 2022 at 08:03:50

-Which is 0 years, 0 months, 1 days, 7 hours and 15 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 23 hours and 30 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/8104153266
+You can see it here https://www.strava.com/activities/8109007657

 ## Number of Rides
 How many rides have I done each year?